-The ASA publishes yearly salary surveys in AMSTAT News.
-Salary surveys are available at https://www.amstat.org/careers/salaryinformation.cfm; unfortunately, it does not appear that the most recent have been included here.
+ASA/Your-Career/Salary-Information.aspx; unfortunately, it does not appear that the most recent have been included here.
 The most recent are available in spring issues of AMSTAT News.
 Academic salary surveys are conducted each year.
 Industry and government surveys appear every few years.